superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 You can add more Machines for Fly Proxy to start and stop as needed, which is great for apps that have built-in replication or that don't share data.

-### What you get with `fly launch`
+### You get two Machines on first deploy

 When you deploy an app for the first time with the `fly launch` or `fly deploy` command, you automatically get two identical Machines for processes that have HTTP/TCP services configured in `fly.toml`.
 The Machines have autostart/autostop enabled so that Fly Proxy can start and stop them based on traffic to your app.
+You'll also get this default redundant Machine when you `fly deploy` after scaling to zero.

 <div class="important icon">
 **Volumes:** You'll only get one Machine with `fly launch` for processes or apps with volumes mounted.
 Volumes don't automatically replicate your data for you, so you'll need to set that up before intentionally creating more Machines with volumes.
 </div>

-### Set up autostart/autostop and add more Machines yourself
+### Add more Machines yourself

 If your app doesn't already have multiple Machines with auto start and stop, then you can set it up yourself.
 You can create any number of Machines to both meet user demand and provide redundancy against host failures.